Ivory Coast (Côte d'Ivoire)

 AN ODYSSEY OF ARTS

-MEET WEST AFRICA’S ORIGINAL FOREST HUNTER – THE DOZO
+MEET WEST AFRICA’S ORIGINAL FOREST HUNTERS – THE DOZO

 While they are not classified as an ethnic group, the Dozo are groups of men who wander the forests of Mali, Burkina Faso and Ivory Coast dressed in traditional ‘fatigues’ of brown mud cloth and wearing a series of hand made leather protective amulets called gris-gris, as traditional hunters.
 They are sometimes found presiding over ceremonies or acting as guards at self-imposed checkpoints on roads in northern Ivory Coast.
 These fascinating men, who are very hospitable and good-natured, form fraternities called Donzo Ton and they are often viewed by farming or pastoralist neighbours as possessing special power, wisdom, and strength.
-During our tour, we will visit a community of Dozos to learn more about their fascinating way of life.
+During our tour, we will visit a community of Dozos to learn more about their fascinating way of life while joining them for a ceremony at their sacred forest and sacrificial rock.

 WEST AFRICAN TEXTILES